ArpitaAgrahari/Backened-Development/notes/projectmanagement.md

    - C) Visual communication
    - D) Spoken communication

-3. **Open-Ended**: Why is it important for a project manager to identify stakeholders in a project?

-4. **Open-Ended**: Describe the difference between formal and informal communication in project management.

-5. **True/False**: Stakeholders are only those who have a direct influence on a project and do not include those who are affected by it.
+3. **True/False**: Stakeholders are only those who have a direct influence on a project and do not include those who are affected by it.

 Would you like additional questions?